 Living in Vienna

 Vienna is a beautiful and safe city.
 Check out the Vienna Magazine 2017.
 It gets quite warm there in July but it can also be cool, especially in the evenings and at night.
 You should pack a range of comfortable and nicer clothes.
 Viennese tend to look quite nice when they go out to eat or to evening entertainments.

-Here are some tips about planning your trip to and living in Vienna: Vienna Information and Travel Tips.
+Here are more tips about planning your trip to and living in Vienna: Vienna Information and Travel Tips.

 The Vienna International Dance Festival is typically held in the month of July and August.
 Visit this website for more information.

 City Websites & Vienna Guides